 I used his coat to make a pattern, thinking about construction.
 Since I was making a quilted panel, I chose to make the chest strap as part of the whole coat, instead of a separate piece to sew on later.
 This eliminated bulk in that area for a smoother fit.
 His original coat came with a removable hood.
 I decided to keep the hood as part of the design, because even though Riley doesn’t love wearing the hood, it is 1. cute, and 2. helps protect the back of his neck from the cold when we walk.
 I decided, though, for sake of construction, not to make the hood removable.
 We usually keep it on anyway.

 I was too excited to go out and get pictures that I hadn’t completely finished the coat yet!
 The safety pins will get replaced by velcro closures.
 There’s also a slit in the top for his harness straps to feed through, so this jacket was created to be not only stylish, but functional too.
 I’m looking forward to fall when we can go for long walks together!
 I’m also thinking I’ll pop this coat in the wash and tumble dry to get that lovely quilt crinkle going.
 A lot of you on Instagram have asked for a dog quilt coat pattern.
-I’m working on another blog post where you’ll be able to get the pattern in the size I made for Riley.
+I’m working on a pattern with all the sizes!
 Yay!